 The public certificate file that was used to configure Microsoft Dynamics CRM for integration with Microsoft Azure.

-For Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online, you can download this certificate file from the server.
-In the Microsoft Dynamics CRM web application click or tap Settings > Customizations, and then click or tap Developer Resources.
+For Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update, you can download this certificate file from the server.
+In the Microsoft Dynamics CRM web application choose Settings > Customizations, and then choose Developer Resources.
 Download and save the certificate file using the link provided below Microsoft Azure Service Bus Issuer Certificate.

 The name of the issuer.
 This name must be the same name that was used to configure Microsoft Dynamics CRM for Microsoft Azure integration.
 You can obtain the issuer name from the Developer Resources webpage mentioned in the previous description.

-For more information, see Configure Microsoft Azure integration with Microsoft Dynamics CRM.
+For more information, see Configure Azure integration with Microsoft Dynamics CRM.

 Register a service endpoint step for an event